niladrridas/niladrridas/README.md

 In addition to my coursework, I have successfully developed a powerful microprocessor with ARM architecture, providing a robust solution for programmers and hackers alike.
 Furthermore, my professional training involves working with CISCO hardware, server troubleshooting with Linux Debian, and managing server operating systems in a cloud environment.

-My goal is to secure a position in a leading company specializing in mainframe, quantum, or supercomputing technologies.
-I am enthusiastic about contributing my diverse skill set to advancements in these fields.
-To pursue this objective, I actively showcase my achievements and skills through my resume and portfolio, and I remain committed to staying updated on the latest industry developments.

 If you have any specific questions or if there's anything particular you would like assistance with, please feel free to let me know!

-* 🌍  I'm based in Kolkata
+* 🌍  I'm based in Kolkata and react quickly to relocate.
 * ✉️  You can contact me at [niladri.das@lpu.in](mailto:niladri.das@lpu.in)
-* 🧠  I'm learning Red Hat Enterprise Linux
+* 🧠  I'm learning franchising.
-* 🤝  I'm open to collaborating on Autonomous Or Self Driving Vehicle
+* 🤝  I'm open to collaborating on maintaining functioning hardware, software and networks.

 ### Skills